kbilsted/KeyboordUsage/README.md

 ## How to define a keyboard layout
 The application is very open to new keyboard key configurations (e.g. numeric keypad, AZERTY, COLEMAK, ...).
-All you need to do is to go to the folder with the `KeyboordUsage.exe` from here dig into the folder `Configuration/Keyboard`.
+All you need to do is to go to the folder with the `KeyboordUsage.exe` from here dig into the folder `Configuration/Keyboard` (browse the .json at https://github.com/kbilsted/KeyboordUsage/tree/master/code/Configuration/Keyboard).
 Make a copy of any of the `.json` files and start editing.
 After editing simply restart the application and your new configuration has been picked up.

 If you make something great please share by making a pull request or opening an issue.